city-ships/pulsewise/README.md

 Resl, J., Hingerl, K., Gutierrez, Y., Losurdo, M., & Cobet, C. (2024).
 Optimizing Laser-Induced Phase Transformations in Sb<sub>2</sub>S<sub>3</sub> Thin Films: Simulation Framework and Experiments.
 Journal Name.
 DOI: XXXXXXX

-## License
+## Licensing

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See `LICENSE` for details.

+Parts of this project use the FEniCS libraries, which are licensed under the GNU Lesser General Public License (LGPL).
+See `LICENSE-LGPL` for details.